felpafel/inlay-hint.nvim/README.md

-# inlay-hint.nvim
+# inlay-hint.nvim - Nightly

-This plugin overrides `vim.lsp.inlay_hint` and expose a simple callback that permits the user to edit how inlay hints are displayed, without changing any native API or core logic.
+This branch tries to be up to date with Neovim's nightly releases, pull requests are welcome.
+Don't forget to update your [configuration](#installation).

 ## Demo